Why would I invest in developing people?

 3. Add Value where you can

 Train, Coach and Mentor them depending on what they need.
-Not everyone wants a teacher or trainer, they might want you to be a coach and some may want a mentor, to hear from your experiences, how you did it.
+Not everyone wants a teacher or trainer, they might want you to be a coach and some may want a mentor, to hear about your experiences, and how you did it.
 Get clear on what role works best for developing each of your employees.
 It will be different depending on what stage of development the employee is in.
-Reflect what you see, raise their awareness, and encourage self-reflection.
+Reflect on what you see, raise their awareness, and encourage self-reflection.
 Build their confidence and give them responsibility.
 Encourage decision-making and remove the fear of mistakes.
 Open doors and connect them with people they might need to meet or know.

-4. Manage Energy and Flow
+4. Manage Energy and Flow When Developing People

 Flow happens when challenge and skill are matched.
 Is the challenge too small that people are bored?
 Is the challenge too big for the current skill level that panic sets in?
 When developing your people maintain a balance and always increase skills in line with the challenges you give them.